top of page

 The Army clarified that, despite the poor wording contained in its 15 May 2019 letter, the living recommender requirement has been satisfied.
 The issue that the Human Resources Command (HRC) intended to relay is that the original CMH nomination was changed to the DSC by a recommender within the chain of command.
 It was explained that the next two officers within the chain of command also agreed with that assessment and recommended the DSC as well, rather than disputing the change.
 Without those recommenders being alive today to change or amend their opinion, their original recommendations stand.

-12. The above effort to clarify the HRC's position clarified nothing; it only demonstrated that the HRC had not even reviewed our submission before refusing to enter it into military channels and still has not done so.
-From the 1968 mistaken use of the USAVN Form 157-R, rather than the correct DA Form 638, all the way through to the publication of orders awarding the DSC, the [Congressional] Medal of Honor (CMH) was never mentioned.
-It is incomprehensible that the HRC would report to a member of Congress that “the original CMH nomination was changed to the DSC by a recommender within the chain of command” or that “the next two officers within the chain of command also agreed with that assessment and recommended the DSC as well."
+12. The above effort to clarify the HRC's position clarified nothing; it only demonstrated that the HRC had not even reviewed our submission before refusing to enter it into military channels.
+From the 1968 mistaken use of the USAVN Form 157-R, instead of the correct DA Form 638, through the publication of orders awarding the DSC, the Medal of Honor was never mentioned.
+Therefore, when the HRC writes, “that the original Medal of Honor [CMH] nomination was changed [downgraded] to the DSC by a recommender within the chain of command,” that is not an accurate statement.

-13. When Congress, as part of the Fiscal Year 1996 National Defense Authorization Act, waived the time limitations on any award or decoration for acts of valor during the Vietnam War, it certainly intended that waiver to apply to all time-sensitive restrictions, such as the lifetime of a category of participants.
-(Section 1130, Title 10, United States Code (10 USC 1130).
+13. When Congress, as part of the Fiscal Year 1996 National Defense Authorization Act,* waived the time limitations on any award or decoration for acts of valor during the Vietnam War, it clearly intended for that waiver to cover all time-sensitive restrictions.
+Requiring that the original award nominator and a member of the nominee’s wartime chain of command from fifty to sixty years ago be alive and provide comments on an upgrade request before it is accepted into military channels undermines the intent of Congress and deprives Vietnam veterans of due process.

 14. The Department of Defense clearly recognized that some staff officers might try to manipulate affairs to bypass the intent of Congress when it issued implementation instructions to the services regarding the new law, as shown in letter A below.
 They also established a system to ensure compliance, as shown in letter B.